mdom/txtnish/README.md

 Publish the twtfile with ipfs if set to 1.
 Defaults to 0.

+You will need the ipfs tools and a running daemon to publish to ipfs.

 ### ipfs_wrap_with_dir

 Call ipfs add with --wrap-with-dir if set to 1.
 Defaults to 0.